-During Semesters 6 and 7, you will be completing Level II fieldworks.
+During Semesters 6 and 7, you will be completing Level II fieldwork.
 During each experience, an on-site fieldwork educator will evaluate and provide feedback to you on your performance related to the objectives of the fieldwork.
 You will be evaluated at midterm and final during each experience.
-A copy of the evaluations will be uploaded to Appendix C of your Professional Development Portfolio.
+A copy of the midterm and final fieldwork evaluations will be uploaded to Appendix C of your Professional Development Portfolio.